Seattle Seahawk hires Oakland attorney after he says Vegas police threaten to blow his head off

 He said all he could think about was his wife and two girls: “I’m going to die for no other reason than I am black and my skin color is somehow a threat.”

 He said he kept asking the officers: What did I do?
 He said he reminded them he had rights.
-“The officers ignored my please and instead told me to shut up,” Bennett said.
+“The officers ignored my pleas and instead told me to shut up,” Bennett said.

 He eventually was taken to the back of a patrol car and after what seemed like an “eternity,” the officers realized he “was not a thug…but Michael Bennett, a famous professional football player.”